Cubix1729/logicalpy/CONTRIBUTING.md

 Your pull request will then be reviewed, and once it has been approved, it will be merged to the main project 🎉.

+## Project dependencies

+The project uses:

+ - `lark` for parsing logical formulae
+ - `tabulate` for making truth tables

 ## Code style and testing guidelines

 To meet the project's code style, please format the code with `black` using the command